mshea/lazy_gm_tools/Markdown to PDF/README.md

 The files in this directory are intended to be run with the Mac's Automator application to let you select a markdown file and output a PDF to your desktop formatted nicely for a single page two-column set of notes for your RPG game.

+## Setting up Pandoc

+This script uses Pandoc to convert Markdown to PDF.
+You'll need to install Pandoc and one of the Pandoc PDF converters such as MacTeX.

+With that done, move the included .tex template to a directory of your choice and modify the shell script Pandoc instruction to point to that template.
+You can modify the .tex pandoc template to change the format of the output if desired.

 ## Setting Up Automator to run this script

 To create an application in Automator that applies this script to selected files via a Finder window, follow these steps: